Aunt Vadge: We hit a lump – what is it?

 Dear Lumpy,

-If you are concerned about a lump, get examined and put your mind at ease.
+If you’re worried about the lump, get it checked and put your mind at ease.
+Write back if you’d like more help.

 Warmest regards,